 Moreover, the features for reviewing citing cases varies a bit between Westlaw, Lexis, and Bloomberg.
 For example, as discussed in more detail below, Westlaw can be used to filter cases both by jurisdiction and topic, and Lexis can be used to view cases that cite to subsections of statutes.

-Once you pull up a relevant statute or regulation, to review case annotations:
+Once you retrieve a relevant statute or regulation, to review case annotations:

 Keyword searching is similar to the kind of searching you would do in Google -- just smarter.
 When doing keyword searches for cases, it is not uncommon to get a large number of search results that are not particularly on point, especially if your search terms are quite broad or non-unique.
 However, keyword searching is an important research skill and a good supplement to other research methods.